 Keepers Kup Points: 1st (150), 2nd (120), 3rd (90), 4th (60), 5th (30)

-This awesome kompetition will be three Wednesday Two-Ball evenings over three months where you and a partner of your choice will play 18-hole Alternate Shot matches against other teams playing in the Series.
+This folkloric kompetition is played over three weekday evenings over two months where you and a partner of your choice will play 18-hole Alternate Shot matches against other teams playing in the Series.
 This is a year-long competition but it is not single elimination so teams are guaranteed of at least three match opportunities over the Series.

 You do not have to play all three nights to participate in this Series.